bostrom/text-to-image/README.md

 Originally part of a Twitter bot for publishing tweets longer than 140 characters, the generator takes a string and an optional configuration object as parameters and returns a [promise](http://bluebirdjs.com/docs/why-promises.html) that will resolve to a image data URI (`data:image/png;base64,iVBORw0KGgoAAAA...`)

+There is also a synchronous variant that returns the data URI directly.

 ## Installation

     npm i text-to-image